What These Houses Taught Me About Decorating

 It was a bare bones, one story dwelling on a concrete slab connected to another, but bearable to live in temporarily.
 I don’t have a photo of this dwelling.
 It was ugly, but the views from the windows were stellar of Mount Rainier and the surrounding mountains.

-What Living in This Rental House Taught Me:
+Living in a Rental House Taught Me

 - Light Can Make or Break a Room – We didn’t own this house, so we couldn’t paint any of the dark bedroom walls.
 It made me depressed.
 I know I need sunny and light to be happy in a home.